TCodingMaster/JSON-Debugger-Visualiser/README.md

 ##  Development

-You can run this project locally with just a browser and TypeScript compiler.
+You can run this project locally with just a browser and TypeScript compiler or an IDE.

 ### 1. instructions to Clone the repository
 ## MACOS